sudopluto/learning-how-to-live/young-adult/age-24.md

         - try another team? want systems
         - change job after stock vest?
             - got stock vest, still hanging on
+        - reached 1 year, no longer that invested in job, start to balance my work and looking outside
     - physical
         - getting out of shape, not interested in working out anymore
         - hopefully new hobbies like judo and bouldering will fix
             - judo and bouldering are fun, getting strong again
+        - volleyball and swimming has got me in pretty good shape, just need to watch diet and start strength training
     - mental
         - started sertraline again, doing much better
         - rip figher pilot, though will get sim setup and joyrides
+            - this is the way, can still try fbi
     - social
         - don't really know that many people in seattle
+        - board games
+        - volleyball
+        - need a bigger apt / an excuse to host people, need to be the extrovert and talk to people
+        - keep up dnd w/ boston friends, plan vacations
+        - try to ps4 with wboro friends
+        - invest in steve and other seattle friends, try to hang out / go out together
     - hobbies
         - focus on physical, yt, and japanese

 - travel plans
     - explore more of the us